Brightburn (2019) Movie Review

 Superhero Chronicle

-Chronicle obviously did things a little different.
+Chronicle obviously approached things a little differently.
 For one it was a found footage movie with a much different aesthetic.
-Chronicle also approached the story in a different way; for example the characters were not born with their powers.
+Chronicle also presented its story in a different way; for example the characters were not born with their powers.
 It did, however, feature a conflicted antagonist who, due to difficulties in life and a lack of social acceptance, chose to use his powers for bad rather than good.

 The age groups of the characters are quite different and the motivations vary but the overall theme is very similar.
 Chronicle was fantastic and very unique given the fact that there was nothing similar at the time.
 Brightburn is being afforded some of that praise itself but it’s worth remembering that the precedent has been set before and it’s not quite as unique as it may initially seem.

 A different kind of superhero movie

-It’s not just the kills that give away Brightburn’s horror leanings.
-The tension in many of the scenes resembles a Nightmare on Elm Street, or other similar retro slasher, movie with Brandon Breyer proving to be a capable, unstoppable, killer.
 His impressive lack of empathy genuinely has you questioning what he will do next and to whom.
-It brought back memories of “We Need to Talk About Kevin” although I would rather spend my last moments with Brandon as Kevin is an annoying asshole.
+There’s also a few moments that are reminiscent of “We Need to Talk About Kevin“, although I would rather spend my last moments with Brandon as Kevin is an annoying asshole.

 Sounds good so far..

-It does, but Brightburn, as a movie, is far from perfect.
-As a simple horror movie with a science fiction based theme, some serious slasher elements, a different kind of villain, and tons of gore; Brightburn is bags of fun.
-As a movie there are elements that are severely lacking.
-The writing of Brian and Mark Gunn can really leave you wanting.
+As a simple horror with a science fiction based theme, some serious slasher elements, a different kind of villain, and tons of gore, Brightburn can be fun.
+As a production, there are elements that are severely lacking.
+The first thing worthy of note is the writing of Brian and Mark Gunn which can really leave you wanting.

 Character development is a particular area of weakness.
 Brandon goes from being a lovable kid without, seemingly, a bad bone in his body to being the very epitome of evil pretty much overnight.
 The things that happen to him are not really sufficient reason for him taking out his anger on the world in such a way.
 If he is just like this by design then a little more elaborating would have gone a long way to helping us understand the character.
 We never really get into Brandon’s head, we are just observers of his actions.
 A lot more character development would have been very welcome.